ZQ-PSK/ssg/content/docs/github/git.md

 1. Marcin clones a repository to his local drive.
 2. He creates a new branch locally or checks out an existing branch.
 3. He makes changes to some files.
+4. He stages the changes.
-4. He commits the changes the the local branch.
+5. He commits the changes the the local branch.
-5. He pushes the commits to the origin branch.
+6. He pushes the commits to the origin branch.
-6. Using the GitHub GUI, he creates a pull request.
+7. Using the GitHub GUI, he creates a pull request.
-7. Marcin's teammates review the pull request and submit their approvals.
+8. Marcin's teammates review the pull request and submit their approvals.
-8. Marcin accepts the pull request and the changes are merged into the master branch.
+9. Marcin accepts the pull request and the changes are merged into the master branch.
-9. The content of the master branch is published to production, making it available to the clients.
+10. The content of the master branch is published to production, making it available to the clients.
-10. Marcin deletes the working branch from local and origin.
+11. Marcin deletes the working branch from local and origin.
-11. When he wants to introduce more changes, Marcin creates a new branch for that work.
+12. When he wants to introduce more changes, Marcin creates a new branch for that work.

 ## Git GUIs
 Git can be used entirely from the Terminal, but to make your work easier, you can use GUIs such as SourceTree or text editor plugins.